datttrian/langchain/quickstart/README.md

 We can now invoke this chain.
 This returns a dictionary - the response from the LLM is in the `answer` key:

 ```python
 response = retrieval_chain.invoke({"input": "how can langsmith help with testing?"})
 print(response["answer"])

 # LangSmith offers several features that can help with testing:...
 ```

+    LangSmith can help with testing by allowing developers to create datasets, run tests on their LLM applications using these datasets, and evaluate the test results.
+Developers can upload test cases in bulk, create them on the fly, or export them from application traces.
+LangSmith also supports running custom evaluations (LLM and heuristic based) to score test results, making it easier to track and diagnose regressions in test scores across multiple revisions of an application.

 This answer should be much more accurate!